 Design and Material

-The upper is made of synthetically woven threads in a dual-color theme.
+The upper of this court tennis shoe is made of synthetically woven threads in a dual-color theme.
 It forms a metallic net pattern to allow air circulation within shoes.
 The upper is made of soft and flexible threads for a quick-fitting design.

 The lacing of Propulse Blast shoes is reinforced by two power straps that latch around the midfoot for added support.

-The soling is constructed from industrially modified rubber.
+The soling of these best tennis shoes for hard court is constructed from industrially modified rubber.
 It hosts two Michelin DIN 35 compound studs, which serve to further improve stability.
 The outsole is engraved with an oval-bead traction pattern and is made from non-marking rubber components.

 The ortholite insole of the shoes worked consistently to cushion the underfoot.
 Testers found it responsive and soft.
 It recycled the muscular energy of the feet by redirecting it upwards from the hard surface.
 This feature boosted players’ speed and allowed quick-paced gameplay.